ultralytics/ultralytics/docs/en/datasets/obb/index.md

 ## Convert Label Formats

-### DOTA Dataset Format to YOLO OBB Format
+### DATA Dataset Format to YOLO OBB Format

-Transitioning labels from the DOTA dataset format to the YOLO OBB format can be achieved with this script:
+Transitioning labels from the DATA dataset format to the YOLO OBB format can be achieved with this script:

 !!!
 Example